halbow/atomik/README.md

 ## 🔐 Safe default

-By default, atomik will not overwrite files/non-empty folders, but it's configurable.
+By default, atomik will not overwrite files/folders (but it's configurable)

-## 🕵️‍♀️ How ?
+## 🤓 How ?

 Atomik uses the new `renameat2` syscall to allow to rename file in an atomic way.
-While

-## Limitation

 The syscall doesn't allow to overwrite a non-empty folder when renaming.
 This is achieved using the `exchange` flag to swap the two folder and then the source folder is cleaned.
 This may leave the `src` folder in case of interruption/issue when deleting